AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Third Midterm

-We **review** this work on Review Meeting on Wednesday 22nd September, 18.30 CET
+We **review** this work on Review Meeting Week 12 on Wednesday 17th November, 18.30 CET

 ## Week 13 (Analyzing evaluator, MapReduce)